Amendment won’t rein in porn-pushing Md. library// St. Mary’s Delegation caves under pressure, guts strong bill

 The Commissioner's reply?
 "It's obvious we've gotta stay out of it," said President Randy Guy.

-So if it's true that the County Commissioner's have "no say," over taxpayer-funded public library, then no wonder why Lexington Park library staff felt emboldened to put up *this* disturbing display for September 24-30, 2017 "Banned Books" week that entices children to read books & watch DVD's that encourage them to perform lewd (and some maybe even illegal, like cyber sex/phone sex) sexual acts:
+So if it's true that the County Commissioner's have "no say," over taxpayer-funded public library, then no wonder why Lexington Park library staff felt emboldened to put up *this* disturbing display for September 24-30, 2017 "Banned Books" week that entices children to read books that encourage them to perform lewd sexual acts

-By facilitating this perversion, the Lexington Park Library is responsible for setting a precedent in Maryland.
+By facilitating this perversion, St. Mary's County Library is responsible for setting a precedent in Maryland.

 How dare they ask for $16 MILLION+ more of our hard-earned, tax dollars to build a new library!!!